 Rituals of Plate is a food experience

-design studio focusing on slow food and
+design and yoga studio focusing on

 "I believe slowing down a naturally sensory daily activity like eating can greatly inspire a more embodied and joyful life here on earth.
 Rituals of Plate is a space to explore slowing down, deepening our connection with edible nature, and in turn, discovering our own true nature.
 Rituals of Plate finds its inspiration in longstanding food traditions performed by our ancestors in the past (fadó), while designing new ways to interact with food in a more meaningful, mindful, creative and embodied way."